 The Nether is a notoriously hard realm to conquer in Minecraft.
-Not only is it full of lava and hard to navigate through, it is known to have quite an array of dangerous mobs in it.
+Not only is it full of lava and hard to navigate through, it is known to have quite an array of dangerous mobs in it too.

 Luckily, with time and effort there is a way to get around this by creating a respawn anchor.
 Here’s how to make a respawn anchor in Minecraft.

 Finding Crying Obsidian

-The main ingredient for a respawn anchor, which you will see further down in this article, is crying obsidian.
+The main ingredient for a respawn anchor, which you will see in the full recipe further down in this article, is crying obsidian.
 This is a very unique and rather rare block.

 Just like mining regular obsidian, which you need to get to the Nether, this type of obsidian can only be mined with diamond or netherite pickaxes.
 Though, finding it is the tricky part.